 Survival Guides - Hero.png

-What is police checks?
+What are police checks?

 The police officers regularly stop and search individuals who appear to be foreigners to perform identity checks.
 In practice, that means that you might be stopped by the police and transferred to the police station, where you might be detained for hours while they verify your legal status and check if criminal charges against you are pending.